cbaddeley/Synesthesia/README.md

 <img src="https://github.com/cbaddeley/Synesthesia/blob/main/src/synesthesia/images/main_logo.svg" width="500"/>
 Synesthesia is a lightweight audio visualization tool.
-Simply select an MP3 or WAV file and select your parameters, and Synesthesia creates an image based on the mood, rhythm, and melody of your audio file.
+Simply select an MP3 or WAV file, modify any parameters, and Synesthesia will create an image based on the mood, rhythm, and melody of your audio file.

 ## Instructions ##
 1. Once running the application, use the file picker ("Choose..." button) or enter a file path to a MP3 or WAV audio file.